Hasul79/Windows_server-Active_Directory/README.md

 <br>

 <div align="center">
-  <h1>Этот проект посвящен Windows Server Active Directory, и мы будем настраивать его и поймем, как он работает.</h1>
+  <h1>This project is dedicated to Windows Server / Active Directory, and we will be configuring it to understand how it works.</h1>
 </div>
 <br/>